ethhub-io/ethhub/funds/aragon-nest.md

 ## What we look for

-1. Tools for making the ecosystem sustainable, such as open source repositories run by governance tokens using Aragon
+1. Tools for making the ecosystem sustainable, such as open source repositories run by governance tokens using Aragon.
-2. Developer tools for building applications on Aragon
+2. Developer tools for building applications on Aragon.
-3. Better communication tools for effective governance, possibly using Whisper and other messaging protocols, by having an app which locks an action in time until there has been significant discussion
+3. Better communication tools for effective governance, possibly using Whisper and other messaging protocols, by having an app which locks an action in time until there has been significant discussion.
-4. Complex governance mechanisms with off-chain components, to achieve scalability
+4. Complex governance mechanisms with off-chain components, to achieve scalability.
-5. Aragon UI developer tools and implementations in different frameworks
+5. Aragon UI developer tools and implementations in different frameworks.

 ## Grant sizes